alshedivat/al-folio/_pages/teaching.md

    - Analysis of the Activities of the Central Bank of Russia: Goals, Objectives and Tools.
    - Financial Instruments in the Modern World.
    - Economic Aspects of Environmental Protection in Theory and Practice.
-   - Factors Influencing Bank Risk Taking: Evidence from Russia."
+   - Factors Influencing Bank Risk Taking: Evidence from Russia.
-   - Analysis of Okun’s law in Russia.
+   - Analysis of Okun’s Law in Russia.
    - Empirical Evidence of Kondratieff Long Waves.
    - History of Financial Crises in Russia.
 Comparative Analysis of 1998 and 2008 Crises.
    - Comparison of the Crises in 2008 and 2015 in Russia.